josenestorpardoherrera/PersonalSite/content/project/state-feedback-control.md

 date = "2016-04-27"

 # Project title.
-title = "Feedback State Control for a Toyota Engine"
+title = "State-feedback Control for a Toyota engine"

 # Project summary to display on homepage.
 summary = ""